 You will be notified on or around August 1 about whether your topic is eligible for a full proposal.
 The deadline for full proposals (if invited) is October 2, 2023.

 Successful survey topic | View recent survey sections

 If your (Step 1) Survey Topic has been selected, you will be contacted by email@example.com and invited to complete a full online proposal submission form to be submitted by Monday October 2, 2023.

 Theoretical framework, hypothesis for questions, relevant literature, and a first draft of questions.
 It is important to connect these with the problem/concern raised in your Step 1 submission.

-The APDIM Survey Committee gives first priority to questions of greatest importance to APDIM and its membership.
-Given the nature of survey design and the fact your questions will be edited, please do not submit more than eight to 10 question items in the proposal.
+The APDIM Survey Committee prioritizes questions of greatest importance to APDIM and its membership.
+Given the nature of survey design and the fact your questions, if accepted, will be heavily edited, revised, and pilot tested, please do not submit more than eight to 10 question items in the proposal.
 The goal is to produce results that are informative to the APDIM membership and publishable for a wider audience.